Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Experimental Design

-As soon as subjects finished all tasks their randomly selected menu showed up on their screens, together with the reminder of the decision they had made at this menu.
+As soon as subjects finished all tasks, their randomly selected menu showed up on their screens, together with the reminder of the decision they had made at this menu.
 As an additional incentive for subjects to make deliberated and non-rushed decisions, they were told from the beginning that no participant would be able to receive their rewards and leave the lab in the first 50 minutes of the session.
 The experimenter (this author) went to each subject's desk once they were finished (and after this threshold was exceeded), asked them about their final choice at this menu, and later gave them their cash and gift card rewards accordingly.
 Subjects who had chosen everything at their randomly selected menu were in turn invited to the experimenter's desk and, after the appropriate numerical range was specified on the random-number generating website \url{https://random.org}, and the way in which the numbers in this range were mapped to the relevant gift card pairs was agreed, a random number was generated to determine the pair they would be rewarded with.
-A nine-question understanding quiz preceded the main part of the experiment in each of the two treatments.
-Subjects could not proceed to the main part of the experiment until they answered all questions correctly.

-The experiment's computer interface was programmed in Qualtrics and executed in full-screen mode on a web browser that prevented subjects from exiting the interface without the experimenter's intervention.
-Subject recruitment was done with ORSEE \citep{ORSEE15}.
-All menus appeared as unnumbered vertical choice lists.
-The \textit{``I'm not choosing now''} option in the Non-Forced-Choice treatment was always the last item.
-Because subjects often had to scroll down to find and select that option, this positioning means that it was often physically harder for them to delay choice.
-There were a total of 141 participants in each of the two treatments.
-The 9 subjects who always deferred or always chose everything are excluded from the analysis because their choice behaviour is completely uninformative.
-Every subject received both their in-kind and cash rewards as specified above.
+The total payment per subject was approximately \pounds 22.2.